bumpper/Coin-Flip/tauri/START_HERE (conflicted).md

-# 🎯 START HERE - CoinFlip Tauri Application
+# 🎯 START HERE - coinflip Tauri Application

 Welcome!
 Your coinflip.html has been successfully converted into a cross-platform desktop application using Tauri.